"You can't have a true Spanish experience without Flamenco."

 There are three categories of flamenco songs: cante jondo, cante intermedio, and cante chico—profound, intermediate, and light songs, respectively.
-Cante jondo songs usually deal with heavy emotional themes—death, sadness, religion.
-The cante chico has a lighter, happier tone—love, celebration, etc.—and simpler rhythms.
-Cante intermedio songs fall in between the two; even when dealing with serious issues, they have a less tragic feeling.
+Cante jondo songs typically flow with heavy emotional themes—death, sadness, religion.
+The cante chico has a lighter, happier tone—love, celebration, renewal—and simpler rhythms.
+Cante intermedio songs fall in between the two; though even when dealing with serious issues, they have a less tragic feeling.

-In flamenco performances, the female dancer typically wears an elaborate, red or black ruffled dress, which accentuates her movements.
-Male dancers wear tight black pants and a white, long-sleeve shirt with a jacket or vest.
 The male focuses on complex footwork and the female dancer emphasizes the movements of the hands and torso, while the guitarist keeps time.
+It's romantically acknowledged that the Flamenco dress is said to enhance the dancer's shape in a similar way to a "guitar body."
 The result is a beautiful synergy of sound and movement, a passionate, romantic art form that any visitor to Spain should see for themselves!